 What’s the Difference Between Water & Flood Damage?

 General water damage that damages a property usually occurs when water is introduced from any means other than flooding.
 In other words, natural disasters such as hurricanes cause flooding damage while water damage occurs from something like a burst pipe.
-Most homeowners insurance policies cover water damage but include no coverage for floods.
+Most homeowners insurance policies cover water damage but not floods.
 If you’d like flood insurance, you’ll likely need to purchase it from the National Flood Insurance Program.

-I’m Having Trouble Receiving Compensation for My Water/Flood Damage Claim.
+I’m Having Trouble with My Water/Flood Damage Claim.
 What Should I Do?

 If you’re struggling to receive the compensation that you deserve after filing a claim for water or flood damage, you might not be thinking of hiring an attorney yet.
 However, insurance companies delay and deny claims in the hope that people will accept little to no payment out of frustration.
 Often, these practices qualify as bad faith and are illegal.
-If your insurer is resisting a valid claim or is offering a low settlement for one, help is available for the team at Arnold & Itkin LLP.
+If your insurer is resisting a valid claim or is offering a low settlement, Arnold & Itkin can help.

 How Much Is My Flood or Water Damage Claim Worth?

 Every water or flood damage case is different and the value of one depends on the extent of damage and what your insurance policy is supposed to cover.
-Our team will carefully review your policy, investigate the damage to your property, and pursue the compensation that you deserve rather than the low offer from your insurer.
+Our team will carefully review your policy, investigate the damage, and pursue the compensation that you deserve rather than the low offer from your insurer.
 In some instances, we might be able to recover the full value of your claim and additional damages from your insurance company.
-Ultimately, our goal will be to restore your property and finances to how they were before the water or flood damage.
+Our goal will be to restore your property and finances to how they were before the water or flood damage.

 Help Is Available from Our Louisiana Water & Flood Insurance Law Firm

-Whether your damage was caused by a flood or water after a significant hurricane or other type of storm, call us today for a free consultation at (888) 493-1629.
-Our Louisiana water and flood damage lawyers are ready to listen to your situation and help you decide what options are right for you.
+Whether your damage was caused by a flood or water after a hurricane or other type of storm, call (888) 493-1629.
+Our Louisiana water and flood damage lawyers are ready to listen to your situation and help you decide what to do.